Creature types

 Hob

 Solid State Your skull houses no vital organs.
-It contains an alcohol storage sponge and your sense organs.
+It contains your sense organs and an alcohol storage sponge.
 Blows to your head cannot result in instant death.
 You may still be stunned by blows to the head due to disruption of your senses.

-Fuel Alcoholic sustains your metabolism.
-A real meal still provides its usual benefits if consumed with alcohol.
+Fuel Alcoholic sustains you.
+A real meal provides its usual benefits if consumed with alcohol.
 Failing to imbibe causes you Hungry stress as if you had missed a meal.
-Without at least one alcoholic drink a day, you will starve to death.
-Your starting alcohol tolerance equals your Immunity.
+Without at least 1 drink per day, you will starve to death.

 Animunculus